kcsheng/your-daily-5-minutes/README.md

 ![wireframe2 for the project](./assets/img/wireframe2.png)

-### Technologies
+### Technologies used

 ---

 - Third party APIs
-- Javacript, jQuery and CSS framwork
+- Javacript, jQuery and CSS framework